 It is important that you spend time researching the area you are looking at buying in.
 Here is a short list of resources that will help you:

-- LJ Hooker Open Market report for a regional snapshot of the property market, and your Local LJ Hooker office for a local market report.
+- LJ Hooker Local Market report for a neighbourhood snapshot of the property market contact your Local LJ Hooker office

 - Australian Property Monitors and CoreLogic RP Data are excellent online providers of property data and information.

 - Websites like domain.com.au, realestate.com.au and agent sites like ljhooker.com.au will show you what is on the market.